 Final finishing – I use cabinet scrapers; a French curve one and a flat one.
 I put a small burr on one side and leave the other side square, allowing me to do a coarse and fine scraping.
 Like spokeshaves, the secret to getting great results from cabinet scrapers is all in the wrist.
 I never use sandpaper because it clogs the pores in the wood making a good finish more difficult.
 Also, as an historical purist I happen to know sandpaper was not commercially available in the 19th century.

 The next step is the most satisfying.
 Drill a hole in the end of the handle to add a leather hang up strap.
 Finally, rub the wooden spoon with a commercial butcher block oil easily found at most big box builders’ stores.

 After the oil dries, rub it some more to put a nice slick finish on it.
 Your body heat with a little friction is perfect.
 Your spoon is now ready to be used as a great gift at Christmas or other times.
 I have a goodly supply of spoons to use as instant gifts for unforeseen events.
 Naturally this surplus of spoons is used only after I have provided all the spoons my wife can use.

 Care and feeding – Wooden spoons such as these are not dishwasher friendly.
 Wash with a cloth and warm water.
 If the wood dries out re-oil it with a good grade of vegetable oil if used frequently, or mineral if used only rarely.
 Over time the grain will rise and give your spoon a soft fuzzy feeling.
 This is natural.
 When that happens simply sand it with 400 grit or higher sandpaper.
 Re-oil and use again.

-It is thrilling to making something functional and utilitarian with your own hands in the old style.
+It is thrilling to make something functional and utilitarian with your own hands in the old style.
 Consider including a young apprentice.
 I enjoy sharing spoon making with my grandchildren so they can learn and pass the craft on to future generations.
 Happy carving!